Ole Miss Rebels football: Houston Nutt era (2008–2011)

-Hugh Freeze era (2011–2017)
+Hugh Freeze era (2012–2017)

 On December 5, 2011, Hugh Freeze became the new head coach.
-The team went 7–6 with a victory over Pitt in the BBVA Compass Bowl.
+The team went 7–6 with a 38–17 victory over Pitt in the BBVA Compass Bowl.

 In Freeze's second year, the Rebels went 8–5 (3–5), defeating then-sixth-ranked LSU on a last-second field goal in Oxford, then beating Georgia Tech, 25–17, in the Music City Bowl.

 In 2014, Freeze led Ole Miss to one of its strongest seasons in four decades.
 The Rebels spent most of the season in the top 10, rising as high as third in October—their highest ranking at that late stage in the season in almost half a century.
 They ultimately finished 9–3, only the third time since Vaught's tenure that a Rebel team has won as many as nine games.
-This garnered them a berth in the 2014 Peach Bowl, their first major-bowl appearance since 1969.
+This garnered them a berth in the 2014 Peach Bowl, their first major-bowl appearance since 1969, where the Rebels lost 42–3 to TCU.

 In 2015, Freeze led to the Rebels to perhaps the program's strongest season since 1962, when the team went undefeated and untied, with wins over ranked SEC West Rivals LSU and Mississippi State, and was headlined by a road victory over No. 2-ranked Alabama, their first win in Tuscaloosa since 1988 and the first time they had beaten the Tide in back-to-back seasons.
 The Rebels earned a trip to the 2016 Sugar Bowl, their first appearance in this bowl game since 1970, where they beat Oklahoma State 48–20.
 Freeze led the Rebels to their first 10-win season since 2003, and only the third since the Vaught era.